-If you experience a headache, try drinking lots of water.
-Sometimes headaches are caused by dehydration since your brain is made of 75% water.
-Your brain is also trying to heal itself, so your body may need more water now than it did before.
+Sometimes headaches are caused by dehydration since your brain is made of 73% water.
+As the brain heals after stroke, your body may need more water.

 22. Post-Stroke Fatigue

-Ah yes, this is one of the most common stroke side effects that can often catch you off guard.
-Because even if you didn’t need much sleep before stroke, you’re probably going to need A LOT of sleep after stroke.
+Even if you didn’t need much sleep before stroke, you’re probably going to need a lot of sleep after stroke.

-Because your brain is rapidly trying to heal itself, and it needs lots of rest and relaxation in order to keep healing.
+As your brain tries to heal itself, it needs lots of rest and relaxation in order to keep healing.

 If you’re experiencing trouble with sleeping, then talk to your doctor.
-They may recommend some medication to help you get the sleep your brain so desperately needs.
+They may recommend some medication to help you get the sleep your brain needs.

 The emotional complications after stroke should not be overlooked.

 Not only can stroke damage the emotion center of the brain, creating various emotional stroke side effects, but the dramatic change in quality of life also deserves attention.